How Much Is Left In The Fuel Tank

 Fuel Tank Contents

 As described, calibrating the sight glass with liters does not matter, since it would not always show an accurate quantity.
 An indication of “FULL”, “3/4”, “1/2”, “1/4” and “0 or EMPTY” is usually enough to show the fuel level in the tank.
 Notice that most cars do not even show fuel quantity in liters in their fuel gauge.
-Besides, if the designed autonomy of the cell site is 9 days (as an example earlier), then the site supervisor must ALWAYS ensure that the 1,000 liter tank is full.
-Hence, a sight glass with liters does not really matter at all.
+Besides, if the designed autonomy of the cell site is 9 days (as an example earlier), then the site supervisor must ALWAYS ensure that the 1,000-liter tank is full.
+Hence, a sight glass with liters does not matter at all.

-Besides, the NFPA 110 – Standards for Emergency and Standby Power Systems states that:
+The NFPA 110 – Standards for Emergency and Standby Power Systems states that:

 To optimize the long-term storage of fuels for prime movers, the fuel tanks should be kept cool and dry, and the tank as full as possible.
-Tanks that are subject to temperature variations can experience accelerated fuel degradation, especially of the tanks are outside and aboveground or close to an extreme heat source if stored inside a structure…Tank ullage (air space) should be kept to a minimum.
+Tanks that are subject to temperature variations can experience accelerated fuel degradation, especially if the tanks are outside and aboveground or close to an extreme heat source if stored inside a structure…Tank ullage (air space) should be kept to a minimum.

-(1) Maintaining the cell site’s designed autonomy,
+(1) Maintaining the cell site’s designed autonomy.

-(3) Preventing rust from the inner wall of the tank
+(3) Preventing rust from the inner wall of the tank.

-If tank in a cell site is not kept full, then the above benefits will not be achieved.
+If the tank in a cell site is not kept full, then the above benefits will not be achieved.